Irina Shayk

-Irina Valeryevna Shaykhlislamova (Ирина Валерьевна Шайхлисламова; İrina Şəyxelislamova; born 6 January 1986), also known as Irina Shayk (/ʃeɪk/), is a Russian fashion model.
+Irina Valeryevna Shaykhlislamova (Ирина Валерьевна Шайхлисламова; born January 6, 1986), also known as Irina Shayk (/ʃeɪk/), is a Russian fashion model and actress.
 She received international recognition when she appeared as the first Russian model on the cover of the 2011 Sports Illustrated Swimsuit Issue.
 In 2022, the website Models.com placed her on their list of the New Supers.

 Early life

-Shayk was born in Yemanzhelinsk (Chelyabinsk Oblast region), Soviet Union, to a Volga Tatar father, Valery Shaykhlislamov (Şəyxelislamov, from Shaykh al-Islām), a coal miner, and ethnic Russian mother, Olga, a kindergarten music teacher.
-She has stated that she inherited her looks from her father and that people often mistake her for being South American, saying, "My father was dark skinned, because he was Tatar, sometimes Tatars can look Brazilian.
+Shayk was born in Yemanzhelinsk (Chelyabinsk Oblast region), Soviet Union, to a Russian father of Volga Tatar origin, Valery Shaykhlislamov, a coal miner, and ethnic Russian mother, Olga, a kindergarten music teacher.
+She has stated that she inherited her looks from her father and that people often mistake her for being South American, saying, "My father had tanned skin because he was half Tatar, sometimes Tatars can look Brazilian.
 I get my light eyes from my mother."
 She has one sibling, a sister named Tatiana Petenkova.
 She is also an aunt to Tatiana's three children including a niece named "Irina" after her.

 Shayk started playing piano at age six.
 At age nine, she enrolled in a music school and studied there for seven years, both playing the piano and singing in the choir, since her mother wanted her to study music.
 Her father died of complications of pneumonia when she was 14, leaving her family with little money and forcing her mother to work two jobs to provide for the family.

 After high school, Shayk studied marketing but later instead chose to enter a beauty school with her older sister.
 While there, she was noticed by a person from a local modeling agency who was struck by her beauty.
 She was urged to participate in the "Miss Chelyabinsk 2004" beauty contest, which she won; she described this contest as far below the standard of beauty contests one would expect in metropolitan European cities or in the United States.